-We also undertake consultancies to devise and manage participatory and qualitative research projects, using a range of tools, including photography, theatre and video to deliver research which is inclusive and engaging for its participants.
+We also devise and manage participatory and qualitative research projects, using a range of tools, including photography, theatre and video to deliver research which is inclusive and engaging for its participants.